thiagoferrax/agile-checklist/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-blue.svg"></a>

-## About My Checklist
+## About

-It can be used to track different information from the team and other stakeholders about software development processes, customer satisfaction and whatever you decide is important.
+My Checklist can be used to track different information from the team and other stakeholders about software development processes, customer satisfaction and whatever you decide is important.

 Some ideas that helped me design My Checklist:
 <ul>